Sidney Godolphin (poet): Career

 Orphaned by the time he was three, Godolphin inherited his mother's estates in Norfolk and had enough money to live independently.
 He attended Exeter College, Oxford, from 1624 to 1627, followed by a period acquiring the basic legal training then considered essential for members of the gentry.
 Elected along with his brother Francis as one of the two MPs for Helston to the 1628 Parliament, he played little part in its activities before it was dissolved in 1629, ushering in eleven years of Personal Rule.

 He spent the next few years travelling in France and the Low Countries, and in 1632 accompanied his distant relative Robert Sidney, 2nd Earl of Leicester on a diplomatic mission to Denmark-Norway.
 On his return to England, Godolphin took up residence at court and became part of the Great Tew circle, a collection of writers and poets clustered around Lucius Cary, 2nd Viscount Falkland.
 Other members included Edward Hyde and the political theorist Thomas Hobbes, who later dedicated Leviathan to his brother Francis.

 From 1568 to 1834, the Godolphin family owned the lease on the Isles of Scilly and when his younger brother William died in 1636, Godolphin succeeded him as Governor.
 During the Bishops' Wars in 1639, he served in a troop of horse commanded by Sir Ralph Hopton, although he did not see action.
 He was re-elected as MP for Helston to both the Short Parliament in April 1640, and the Long Parliament in November.

 He consistently supported the Crown and in May 1641 was one of 59 MPs named as "betrayers of their country" for voting against the Bill of Attainder for Strafford.
 Other MPs who voted against the Bill included Nicholas Slanning, John Trevanion, and John Arundel, all of whom would later be killed fighting for the Royalists.
 Most of the Royalist MPs withdrew in April 1642 but Godolphin remained until just before the First English Civil War began in August.

 He refused an officer's commission and instead served as a trooper in the Western Royalist army commanded by Sir Ralph Hopton, although according to Clarendon his advice was highly valued in spite of his lack of military experience.
 He fought at Braddock Down in January, a victory which secured Cornwall for Charles I and allowed Hopton to cross the River Tamar into Devon.
 Godolphin was part of a scouting party led by John Berkeley ambushed by Parliamentarian troops while passing through the town of Chagford.
 During the skirmish, he was shot and killed.

-He was buried two days in the chancel of All Saints Church in Okehampton on 10 February 1643.
+He was buried two days later in the chancel of All Saints Church in Okehampton on 10 February 1643.